 be issued pursuant to section 301(d).

 Research subject protections under CoCs differ from those provided under the Health Insurance Portability and Accountability Act (HIPAA)

-Privacy Rule 42 CFR parts 160 and 164 (HIPAA) and under Section 543 of the PHS Act (see Confidentiality of Alcohol and Drug Abuse Patient Records below) by
+Privacy Rule 42 CFR parts 160 and 164, and under Section 543 of the PHS Act (see Confidentiality of Alcohol and Drug Abuse Patient Records below) by

 protecting identifiable health information from forced disclosure (e.g., by court order).
 Therefore, researchers may

 obtain CoCs to withhold (protect) information that otherwise may be subject to release without individual consent under the Privacy Rule or Section 543 of

 the PHS Act.